fmoessbauer/drace/HowTo/README.md

 For new users, the most convenient way to use DRace is to use the DRaceGUI.
 The ```drace-gui.exe``` is contained in the ```./drace/bin``` folder.
 With the gui, the quite long and unhandy DRace command can be built in an easier fashion.

 Some plausibility checks are executed on the inputs, whereby correct and incorrect inputs are marked with green and red respectively.
 The fields must be filled as described in the following.
-Once all mandatory fields are filled correctly, one can directly execute the command in a powershell-instance by pressing **RUN**.
+Once all mandatory fields are filled correctly, one can directly execute the command in a powershell instance seen on the output console by pressing **RUN**.
 Alternatively, the created command can be copied to the clipboard and pasted in an arbitrary shell.

 The following fields are mandatory: